Uncategorized|

 The next step is to provide your child with ample opportunities to engage with the identified peer.

 Promote interactions outside of a school or early learning setting.
-When your child can play in other settings, like the park, this can allow you to facilitate and monitor their interactions.
+When your child can play in other settings, such as the park, this allows you to facilitate and monitor their interactions.

-It’s important to remember there is no real formula for friendship.
-There are so many factors involved— interests, social skills, personality types, schedules, proximity, etc. Friendships often start when some or all these factors align.
+It’s essential to remember that there is no definitive formula for friendship.
+There are numerous factors involved—interests, social skills, personality types, schedules, proximity, and so on.
+Friendships often start when some or all these factors align.

 No two friendships are exactly alike.
 Each friendship is as unique as the people it involves.
-If you have a child who is nonverbal, their friendships will look different then another child’s who frequently talks.
+If you have a child who is nonverbal, their friendships will look different from those of another child who frequently talks.

 But that doesn’t make those friendships any less fulfilling for those involved.

 Children of all abilities and needs benefit from peer interaction and meaningful friendships.
-The Arc of Pennsylvania’s Include Me program encourages inclusion of all children in academic, social and recreational activities so that may have the opportunities to form friendships.
+The Arc of Pennsylvania’s Include Me program promotes the inclusion of all children in academic, social, and recreational activities, enabling them to form meaningful friendships.

 More Resources